Common sense ideas when it comes to hiring a lawyer for your workers compensation case:

 - Will I be provided with information in writing, such as fee agreements and the forms I sign?
 (YES)

 - Will I receive a copy of my medical records as they are received?
 (YES)

 - How do we maintain contact?
 Do you have an “open door” policy when it comes to setting appointments to discuss my case?
 (YES and home or hospital visits as needed)

 - How do the telephones work and will I receive return calls when you are in Court?
-(We make every effort to return calls the same day.
-Our state of the art telephone system allows us to retrieve messages off site and after hours)
+(We make every effort to return calls the same day and are available via email and texting)